larq/compute-engine/README.md

 ### Build PIP package
 You can build the pip package with Bazel.

-For the configure script, answer Yes to the manylinux2010 question when you want to build for Tensorflow 2.x, and No for Tensorflow 1.x.
+For the configure script, answer Yes to the manylinux2010 question when you want to build for Tensorflow 2.x or Tensorflow 1.15, and No for Tensorflow 1.14 and below.
 ``` bash
 ./configure.sh
 bazel build :build_pip_pkg